aiidaplugins/aiida-crystal17/docs/source/user_guide/calc_doss.rst

                 210:  The main (stdout) output file was not found
                 211:  The temporary retrieved folder was not found
                 300:  An error was flagged trying to parse the crystal exec stdout file
-                301:  An error occurred parsing the 'opta'/'optc' geomerty files
+                301:  An error occurred parsing the 'opta'/'optc' geometry files
                 302:  The crystal exec stdout file denoted that the run was a testgeom
                 350:  The input file could not be read by crystal
                 351:  Crystal could not find the required wavefunction file